-Using the word minor in any language, tells the message that the case is of small significance, a good reason to consider a different description of the concept.
-It probably better to determine that the nature and content of the claim is thus that a simplified procedure can be applied, and lesser procedural rights are granted.
+Using the word "minor", tells in any language the message that the case is of small significance, not important.
+That already is a good reason to consider a different approach of the concept.
+It probably better to determine that the nature and content of the claim are such that a simplified procedure can be applied, and lesser procedural rights are granted.

 If one wishes to increase efficiency in court proceedings (aiming at an effective judiciary) it is essential to decrease the number of decisions that a judge has to take as much as possible.
 From that perspective, it is essential to allow the court only or at least mainly to deal with the real dispute between parties and to disregard as much as possible all kinds of unnecessary steps as they are self-evident.
-When in a case a judge determines that a hearing has to take place, for instance, implicitly he has decided to commence the case, a separate decision does not need to be taken.
+When for instance, a judge determines that a hearing has to take place, he has implicitly decided to commence the case, a separate decision does not need to be taken.
 Only when there is a reason not to commence the case, the judge decides exactly that.
 In other words, the mere fact that the judge orders a hearing implies that he has commenced the procedure.